What is Google Local?

 Everyone wants to know how to improve your ranking.
 Well, there are many factors and the excerpt from the article below gives the top factors.
 As website promotion professionals, we don’t know how many factors there are, only when we do certian activity we get better results.

-Here are some of the common activty that effect your ranking
+Here is some of the common activity that affects your ranking

 - Make sure your Google Profile is complete.
 Google wants to direct the public to content rich profiles to better help them know if your company is right for them.
 Therefore you need to complete your profile to the fullest possible, which means physical address, phone, website address, photos of the outside of your business, inside, of you or key staff, hours of operation, videos, virtirual tour from Google Street View.

-- Get your customers to post reviews.
+- Good Reviews are Important to your success.
 If you look at Local search results you will see a strong relationship between the number of reviews and how high the listing is in the search result.

 - Post current reviews.
 If your last review was 5 years ago, your content has gotten stale.
 At Ameravant Website Design Studio, we have seen fresh content in websites peak within 7-30 days, stay there for 6-8 months then start to decline.
 Make sure you are always asking your customers to write reviews.